Reno Water Quality at a Glance

 • Natural minerals: Reno’s water is moderately hard (containing calcium and magnesium), giving it a distinctive taste that some notice, especially newcomers

-• Disinfection: Chlorine levels are maintained for safety throughout the system, though they’re kept at minimum effective levels
+• Disinfection: Chlorine levels are maintained for safety throughout the system, though chlorination byproducts can affect taste

-All these variations are normal and safe.
-For those sensitive to taste, refrigerating water or using a simple carbon filter can improve flavor while maintaining beneficial minerals.
+All these variations are normal and within safe limits.
+For those sensitive to taste or concerned about chlorination byproducts, refrigerating water or using a carbon filter can improve flavor.

 What are the watering restrictions in Reno?